-Then, check the box for Invert to apply the selection to your subject and not on the background.
+Then, check the Invert box to apply the selection to your subject and not on the background.

-For a quick preview of the selection, toggle the Image option and select the type of Selection Preview from None to either Grayscale, Black Matte, White Matte, or Quick Mask.
+For a quick preview of the selection, toggle the Image option, and from Selection Preview, choose None.

 Create a Mask Based on The Selection

-Click on the New Layer Mask icon to create a Layer Mask out of the selection.
+Click on the New Layer Mask icon to create a Layer Mask from the selection.